Putting a Stop to Wage Garnishment in Canada

 Pay off you creditors with another commercial loan

-If you do not live in a state where you can get an OPD and your circumstances prevent you from getting a Debt Consolidation Loan, you may choose to pay off your creditors with another commercial loan.
+If you do not live in a province where you can get an OPD and your circumstances prevent you from getting a Debt Consolidation Loan, you may choose to pay off your creditors with another commercial loan.

 This is a risky strategy, but if you can find a low-interest product for which you qualify, it might be worth considering to cease wage garnishment and take control of your finances.